Banda Ramudu: Plot

-Once upon a time, a notorious burglar, Banda Ramudu, created mayhem in a kingdom.
-Being conscious of it, the King realizes that illiteracy is the reason for this act, so he calls Satyananda Swamy to solve these issues.
+A notorious burglar, Banda Ramudu, has created mayhem in a kingdom.
+The king realizes that illiteracy is the reason for this act, so he calls Satyananda Swamy to solve these issues.
 Besides, Gauri, a florist who supplies flowers in the fort, meets Ramu, and they crush.
 Consequently, duplicitous Mahamantri covets Gauri and tries to molest her when she flees, but he recaptures her.
 During that plight, Gauri's mother, Subhadramma, prays for the King to save her, and he decrees.
 On that night, Ramu shoplifts; while evading, he hides at Satyananda's hamlet and listens to his preaching.
 Swamy tells them that to end corruption, everybody should leave at least one of their rude habits and shows Ramu as an example that he may be a thief.
 Frightened, Ramu attempts to slay him when suddenly a snake turns around his hand and is secured by Swamy's boon.
 Whereat, Ramu surrenders to him and pledges never to tell a lie when Swamy cautions him.
 After that, Ramu rescues Gauri, returns to her house, and proclaims his profession to Subhadramma.

-Meanwhile, soldiers apprehend Ramu when Gauri states he is not a thief, which he denies, and they arrest Gauri, too.
-Next, imprisoning Ramu, they submit Gauri before Mahamantri, who tricks, acquires the Royal Assent, and acquits Ramu.
+Meanwhile, soldiers apprehend Ramu.
+When Gauri states that he is not a thief, they arrest her too.
+Imprisoning Ramu, they submit Gauri before Mahamantri, who tricks, acquires the Royal Assent, and acquits Ramu.
 The two land at Swamy and divulge their plight by telling the truth.
 Swamy consoles him and declares that he must face it with courage.
 Ramu is in quest of some job, but in vain due to oath.
-Besides, the King is curious to hear the facts, so he travels in a blind man's disguise.
+The king is curious to hear the facts, so he travels disguised as a blind man.
 Parallelly, Ramu seeks a last theft who gets acquainted with the King in disguise and says his aspiration to loot the King's treasure.
 Ergo, he shows him the way to it when Ramu opens the locker.
 Out of 4 precious gems, he takes only 3.
 Later, they reach a place where the King hears the enormities of Mahamantri via Gauri.
 Soon after his return, he spots Mahamantri, heisting the fourth gem when he again masks himself as insane and informs Mahamantri of Ramu's whereabouts.
 By the time Gauri reformed, Ramu had said to quit the crime line.
 Then, the King arrives as a blind man, and Ramu retrieves the gems.
 Hereupon, soldiers capture all when Mahamantri incriminates Ramu for stealing the fourth gem, which he fails to return.
 As a result, Ramu faces the hanging by the following day.
 Following, Mahamantri catches hold of Gauri when the King bars, but he also grabs.
 At last, Ramu escapes from prison, protects the King, eliminates Mahamantri, and knits Gauri.